← Back to Blog

 Over 10 years, QQQ’s ~5% annual edge is enormous.
 On a $50,000 investment, that’s the difference between ~$168,000 (VOO) and ~$234,000 (QQQ).
 About $66,000 more with QQQ.

 So case closed?
 Buy QQQ?
 Not quite.
-Let me show you the other side.
+Here’s the other side.

 The Volatility You Pay for Those Returns